Beware scammers pretending to be the NBN

 - NBN Co and ACCC are asking people to be wary.

-Ms Rickard added that there are red flags to look out for, chief amongst them being that the NBN doesn't call people out of the blue.
+Ms Rickard added that there are red flags to look out for, chief amongst them being that the NBN doesn’t call people out of the blue.
 Additionally, some of the scammers have being asking their targets to give them iTunes gift cards.
-Ms Rickard made it clear that if someone ever asks you to pay for a service using iTunes gift cards, it is 100 per cent a scam.
-Legitimate businesses, especially those like NBN, will never ask you to pay for anything in this way."
+Ms Rickard made it clear that if someone ever asks you to pay for a service using iTunes gift cards, it is 100 per cent a scam, adding that “legitimate businesses, especially those like NBN, will never ask you to pay for anything in this way.”

-2. If you think you have been a victim immediately report the scam to your bank or financial institution, and the police.
+2. If you think you have been a victim immediately report the scam to your bank or financial institution, as well as the police.

 3. If you have any questions about how these types of scams relate to you or would like further assistance please contact IDCARE on 1300 432 273.

 4. To protect others, report scams to the ACCC via the SCAMwatch report scam page: www.scamwatch.gov.au/report-a-scam.

 Do you have any other questions about the NBN?
 Give us a call on 1300 763 813.